January 20, 1984

 Opening Acts: Ruthless, Suspect

-The flyer for this show announces that the first ten people at this gig and at the October 5 Dancing Waters show will receive an autographed copy of The Hex Is On, and that albums will be on sale at both shows.
-The flyer also says "Back from San Francisco and ready to shred."
-This is curious because the band's last confirmed performance in San Francisco was more than two months earlier.
-Punky has speculated that the band returned to San Francisco sometime between September 6 and September 20 (with a specific date being September 14, the day following WITCH's HUSTLER photo shoot), but no documentation of this exists.
+The flyer for this show announces that the first ten people at this gig and at the October 5 Dancing Waters show will receive an autographed copy of THE HEX IS ON, and that albums will be on sale at both shows.
+The flier also says "Back from San Francisco and ready to shred."

 October 5, 1984